matijakolaric-com/django-music-publisher/docs/faq.rst

 	Yes.
 Please do.

-Django Music Publisher is not
+Django-Music-Publisher is not
 +++++++++++++++++++++++++++++

-Django Music Publisher is an **open source software for original music publishers**.
+Django-Music-Publisher is an **open source software for original music publishers**.

 Is it for administrators (who may or may not also be original publishers)?